MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 # Vixel Roleplay - Discord Bot (v2.0)

 This is the completely rebuilt backend Discord bot required for the Vixel Roleplay website.
-It's a lightweight, robust Express.js server that communicates with the Discord API to provide real-time user data and send notifications.
+It's a lightweight, robust Express.js server that communicates with the Discord API to provide real-time user data and send notifications/logs.
 This version focuses on stability, detailed logging, and clear error handling.

 This bot also includes a web-based control panel accessible directly from its URL (e.g., `http://YOUR_BOT_IP:14355`).